 Be sure to remove any uneaten banana before it starts to spoil, and definitely don’t leave it overnight or it’ll quickly turn into a mushy brown mess and start attracting unwanted visitors like flies and ants.

-Along with the amount of banana you prepare, keep in mind how often you are giving bananas to your gecko.
+Along with the amount of bananas you prepare, keep in mind how often you are giving bananas to your gecko.
 Keep this to a weekly treat at most and ideally less frequently than that due to the potential of causing vitamin and nutrient imbalances in their overall diet.

 While bananas are certainly not the best snack you can give to a crested gecko, they can be given to them sparingly on occasion as a treat.
 There are plenty of other fruits that make a better choice nutritionally for your gecko (apples, watermelons, pears for example) but if you enjoy bananas and want to share the love, or your gecko just enjoys bananas themself, then they are fine as a treat, just don’t overindulge or make it a regular occurrence and you’ll be fine.